Tandemz/tandemz.io/src/pages/index.md

   type: featuresblock
   title: Some more paragraphs
   featureslist:
-  - title: Target the best audience for your user research
+  - title: Find exactly who you need for your user research
-    content: |-
-      Access detailed targeting criteria: location, age, interests, job title...
+    content: 'Access detailed targeting criteria: location, age, interests, job title...
       Need more?
-Add a screener to pinpoint your audience!
+Add a screener to pinpoint your audience!'

-      Get a price estimate in real time, and as soon as you're happy with everything, launch your study in one click.
-Your recruitment starts immediately!
     image: "/images/illustration-screening.svg"
     image_alt: Targeting
     is_beta: false
     coming_soon: false
     actions: []
-  - title: Stay in control of your recruitment
+  - title: Target your audience, wherever in the world
+    content: Nowadays, products are borderless, so why should your user research be?
+      With Tandemz, finding participants outside of your country has never been this easy!
+    image: "/images/illustration-international.svg"
+    image_alt: International user research
+    is_beta: false
+    coming_soon: false
+    actions: []
-    content: "Review participant profiles and handpick who gets to participate in your study. \n\nCentralise all your exchanges on Tandemz: message participants directly from the app and sync your calendar availabilities.
-Say goodbye to the multitude of tools that clutter your user research!"
+  - content: Review participant profiles and handpick who gets to participate in your study - or automatise your validation workflow via your screener!
     image: "/images/illustration-schedule.svg"
     image_alt: ''
     is_beta: false
     coming_soon: false
     actions: []
+    title: Stay in control of your study
+  - content: 'Centralise all your communication with participants on Tandemz: message them directly from the app, sync your calendar availabilities, and let the platform handle the incentives.
+Say goodbye to the multitude of tools that clutter your user research!'
+    image: "/images/illustration-logistics.svg"
+    image_alt: Logistics
+    is_beta: false
+    coming_soon: false
+    actions: []
+    title: We remove all the logistics so you can concentrate on what matters
   section_id: ''
+  subtitle: ''
+- template: faqblock
+  component: FaqBlock
+  bg: white
+  type: faqblock
+  faqitems:
+  - question: How are participants recruited?
+    answer: We mainly recruit participants through social media ads - this allows us to be very precise in our targeting and to recruit worldwide!
+  - question: How long does it take to recruit participants?
+    answer: "For general targets, the first couple of qualified participants generally appear within 24h after your project launch.
+The session will then fill itself within 3 to 5 working days.  \nFor professional targets, timing is trickier, therefore we usually set up a call with you in order to be able to estimate the time it would take to recruit."
+  - question: In what countries exactly do you recruit?
+    answer: "Our recruitment method through social network ads allows us to people in any country!
+For now our clients mainly recruit in the US, France, the UK, Germany, Italy, Spain, Brazil and HongKong.  \nThe only country that is for now unavailable is China, as most of the social networks we use are banned there."
+  - question: Do you recruit professionals for B2B products?
+    answer: Yes we do!
+However, we will need to discuss your target directly before we can start recruiting in order to study the project's complexity and timing needs.
+Just choose the "Professionals" option in our recruit page to send us your requirements, and we will be in touch!
+  section_id: ''
+  title: ''
+  title_level_one: false
   subtitle: ''
 - template: reviewsblock
   component: ReviewsBlock